Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Granularity in the initial state

-The correlation coefficient between the transverse momentum and harmonic flow is particularly sensitive to the granularity of the initial state for the hydrodynamic evolution \cite{Bozek:2016yoj,Giacalone:2021clp}.
+The correlation coefficient between the transverse momentum and the harmonic flow is sensitive to the granularity of the initial state for the hydrodynamic evolution \cite{Bozek:2016yoj,Giacalone:2021clp}.
 In models, the granularity of the initial state can be modified by changing the size of the region, where each of the participant nucleons deposits the initial energy.
-Experimental results suggest, that the size of that region is small, which corresponds to an initial state with high granularity \cite{Giacalone:2021clp}.
-We study this size dependence by changing the 2D Gaussian width associated to each nucleon in the TRENTO model, with $w=0.3$, $0.5$, and $0.8$ fm \cite{Moreland:2014oya}.
+Experimental results suggest that the size of that region is small, which corresponds to an initial state with high granularity \cite{Giacalone:2021clp}.
+We study this size dependence by changing the two-dimensional Gaussian width associated with each nucleon in the TRENTO model, with $w=0.3$, $0.5$, and $0.8$ fm \cite{Moreland:2014oya}.

-The momentum dependent correlation coefficients, $\rho([p_T],V_n(q)V_n(q)^\star)$, for the centrality range $20$-$30$\% are shown in Fig. \ref{fig:ptvqvqw}.
+The momentum dependent correlation coefficients, $\rho([p_T],V_n(q)V_n(q)^\star)$, for $20$-$30$\% centrality are shown in Fig. \ref{fig:ptvqvqw}.
 The correlation coefficients show a strong dependence on the transverse momentum $q$.
 The increase of the correlation coefficient with $q$ is less steep for a more granular initial state (smaller $w$).
-This effect is stronger for the triangular flow (panel (b) in Fig. \ref{fig:ptvqvqw}), the correlation even decreases with q for $w=0.3$ fm.
-In particular, the correlation coefficients show different momentum dependence for $q=0-1.5$ GeV for different $w$.
-The momentum independent correlation coefficients (baselines) follow a particular dependence on the granularity; it decreases as granularity decreases or $w$ increases.
+This effect is stronger for the triangular flow [Fig. \ref{fig:ptvqvqw} (b)], and the correlation even decreases with q for $w=0.3$ fm.
+In particular, the correlation coefficients show different momentum dependence for $q=0$-$1.5$ GeV for different values of $w$.
+The momentum independent correlation coefficients (baselines) follow a particular dependence on the granularity; it decreases as the granularity decreases ($w$ increases).